Who do you think experiences higher stress levels?

 Your Turn: What choices do you let your dogs make?
 Do you think giving some control to her our dogs lowers their stress?

 I love Ted Kerasote’s books and found them very thought-provoking.
 The links will take you to Amazon.
 If you buy something there, I will earn a few cents but your item won’t cost you any more.
-Thanks for supporting Something Wagging This Way Comes.
+Thanks.